jeffpar/pcjs.v1/disks/pcx86/apps/other/dbase3/1.0/README.md

 - [dBASE III 1.0 (Samples)](#directory-of-dbase-iii-10-samples)

-are from our private collection and should be exact copies of the original dBASE III v1.0 distribution disks, with the exception of `DBASE.EXE`, which has been patched to eliminate copy-protection checks.
+are from our private collection and should be exact copies of the original dBASE III v1.0 distribution disks, with the exception of `DBASE.EXE`, which was patched to eliminate copy-protection checks.
 If possible, details on that patch will be provided at a later date.

 The other disks: